-Adverse and uncertain economic conditions, including uncertainty related to inflation, market volatility, outbreaks of contagious disease such as the COVID-19 pandemic, geopolitical tensions and wars, including the Russia-Ukraine war, or disruption in global financial and credit markets due to uncertainty in the banking system or bank failures, may impact distributor, retailer, foodservice and consumer demand for our products.
+Adverse and uncertain economic conditions, including uncertainty related to inflation, market volatility, the COVID-19 pandemic, or geopolitical tensions and wars, including the Russia-Ukraine war, may impact distributor, retailer, foodservice and consumer demand for our products.
 In addition, our ability to manage normal commercial relationships with our farmers, suppliers, co-manufacturers, distributors, retailers, foodservice consumers and creditors may suffer.
 Consumers may shift purchases to lower-priced or other perceived value offerings during economic downturns.
 In particular, consumers may reduce the amount of our egg products that they purchase where there are more affordable products, including caged, cage-free and free-range egg and egg product offerings, which generally have lower retail prices than our eggs.
-In addition, our products rather than our products because they are generally less expensive.
+In addition, our products are sold to consumers at a premium price point, and in an economic downturn, consumers may choose to purchase private-label or commodity products rather than our products because they are generally less expensive.

 An economic downturn may cause customers to be less receptive to price increases on our products.
 Adverse economic conditions may also affect our farmers.
-For example, recent inflationary pressures have resulted in increased costs for our farmers to build, equip and operate their farms.
-If our relationship with our existing farmers, or our ability to attract new farmers, is disrupted due to economic conditions or otherwise, our operating results may be adversely affected.
+In 2022, inflationary factors resulted in increased costs for our farmers to build, equip and operate their farms.
+If our relationship with our farmers is disrupted due to economic conditions or otherwise, our operating results may be adversely affected.
 Further, our foodservice product sales will be reduced if consumers reduce the amount of food they consume away from home at our foodservice customers, including as a result of inflationary concerns or other economic uncertainty.

 Distributors and customers may become more conservative in response to these conditions and seek to reduce their inventories.
 Our results of operations depend upon, among other things, our ability to maintain and increase sales volume with our existing distributors, retailer and foodservice customers, our ability to attract new consumers, the financial condition of our consumers and our ability to provide products that appeal to consumers at the right price.
 Prolonged unfavorable economic conditions may have an adverse effect on our sales and profitability.